jfecher/ante-website/content/blog/vision.md

     print head  // prints: NonEmptyList 0 (Some (NonEmptyList 1 (Some (NonEmptyList 0 (Some ...)))))
 ```

 When we do this, we see an `Rc.as_mut` method.
-Such a method would not be safe in rust where mutable references must be
+Such a method would not be safe in Rust where mutable references must be
 unique, but are safe in Ante which provides not only Rust-style mutable references (spelled `uniq`), but
 also mutable references which may not be unique (spelled `mut`), yet are still safe to use: